openstack/designate/doc/source/backends/bind9.rst

 .. note::
-   The BIND9 backend, while functional, is lacking a solid process for distributing zonefiles among multiple DNS servers.
+   The BIND9 backend, while functional, is lacking a solid process for distributing zone files among multiple DNS servers.
 The soon to be introduced concept of "Pools" will provide a foundation to fix this.

 Designate Configuration